georgeIkomi/Pokemon/README.md

     The problem was that I had not inserted a "self.set_turn = True" statement in the code for the "Fight" menu option in the .start() method of the Game class.

     This was subsequently addressed and the issue resolved.

+## Remaining Bugs

+  * No bugs remaining